caiobessa/caiobessa/README.md

-- 🔭 I’m currently working with Javascript, Java and Docker.
+- 🔭 I’m currently working with Javascript and Java.
 - 🌱 I’m currently learning Scala, Spark and Cloud.
 - ⚡ Fun fact: I like inline skate.